Vibestrate

 Pick a small, well-scoped task

-Vibestrate runs best on tasks you’d give a careful colleague: clear scope, a known surface, testable.
-Don’t start with “refactor the whole auth flow” - start with something like “add structured logging to the settings save handler.”
+Vibestrate works best on the kind of task you’d hand a careful colleague: clear scope, a part of the code you can point to, and a way to tell when it’s done.
+Don’t open with “refactor the whole login system.”
+Start with something like “add structured logging to the settings save handler.”

 Start the run